Inverse scattering transform via affine map: applications to high-speed nonlinear optical communications: Results

-We then down-sample both $x_j(\xi)$ and $y_j(t)$ to $n=m=1024$ points, forming the input-output pairs $(\mathbf{x}_j,\mathbf{y}_j)$ for the affine model dataset constructing them in matrices.
+We then downsample both $x_j(\xi)$ and $y_j(t)$ to $n=m=1024$ points, forming the input-output pairs $(\mathbf{x}_j,\mathbf{y}_j)$ for the affine model dataset constructing them in matrices.
 In total, we generate $N=1000$ samples, covering approximately $1.5\%$ of the $2^{16}=65536$ possible bit patterns.
-These samples are splitted into training (70\%) and validation (30\%) sets.
+These samples are split into training (70\%) and validation (30\%) sets.

+The discretizations used here are intentionally oversampled relative to the practical symbol rate.
+On the time window $t\in[-90,90]$ and with bit-slot width $T=10$, the signal spans about $180/T\approx 18$ slots, so the downsampled representation with $m=1024$ corresponds to roughly $m/18\approx 57$ samples per slot.
+In practical coherent receivers, the digitization is typically on the order of a few samples per symbol (often $\sim 1$--$2$ samples/symbol), and therefore much smaller $m$ would be required for deployment.

+We use larger $n$ and $m$ in this proof-of-concept study for two reasons.
+First, starting from a dense grid helps isolate the behavior of the affine surrogate from numerical artifacts of the scattering computation.
+Second, the objective here is to demonstrate the low-rank structure and the existence of an accurate reduced representation, rather than to optimize the minimal sampling budget.
+Studying how reconstruction accuracy degrades as $n$ and $m$ are reduced toward practical sampling rates, and developing discretization robust (mesh-independent) variants of the learned operator, requires additional study.
+A promising direction for such mesh-independent reduced operators is to exploit structured low-rank representations (like tensor-train decompositions) for the discretized map and related kernels, which can yield compressed representations with favorable scaling as the discretization size increases~\cite{oseledets2011tensor}.

 Before finding the affine map, we normalize each dataset by subtracting the training‐set mean and dividing by its standard deviation, computed separately for the scattering data (inputs) and the initial potentials (outputs).
 The same training‐set scaling factors are then applied to the validation set.
 During the prediction phase, the outputs of the trained affine map are denormalized back to original scales before computing the loss.